ekrenzin/personalwebsite/static/writing/poems/Echoes_in_silence.md

 No vocational odyssey, nor in kinship's bonds does she reside,
 No fraternal fervor, around her, sentimentality will hide.
-A filial concatenation, cleaved by fabrications' guise,
+A filial concatenation, cleaved by angers' guise,
 In her abdication, a spirit in taciturn lamentation dies.

 In the waning light, shadows whisper of a tale untold,